meteor/guide/content/vue.md

   - startup times for the server (added to the Time collection on startup)
   - The Meteor settings from your settings file

 Excellent!
-That's a sky-tour of some of Meteor's features, and how to integrate with Vue.
+That's a tour of some of Meteor's features, and how to integrate with Vue.
 Have a better approach?
-Yes!
-Please PR if you have improvements.
+Please send a PR.

 <h2 id="style-guide">Meteor’s and Vue’s Style Guides and Structure</h2>